alegra8611/Webpage-Fingerprinter/README.md

 - edit the connect.php located in the /php directory and enter in your database host, username and password
 - extract the database.tar.gz archive
 - import the database.sql file into yout phpMyadmin interface (or via the command line)
-- copy all contents within the Webpage-Fingerprinter directory into your /var/www/html folder
+- copy the Webpage-Fingerprinter directory into your /var/www/html directory
 - sudo service apache2 (or nginx) restart

 Screenshots: